heloineto/blip-extension-template/README.md

         }
     }
     ```
-1. Reload the page so the changes take effect.
+1. Reload the page, so the changes take effect.
 1. Then, click on the extensions drop-down (The three dots icon in the navigation bar, after "Channels")
-1. You should now see a option called "localhost:3000".
+1. You should now see an option called "localhost:3000".
 Clicking it should show your extension!

 ### Step 3: Using the Blip APIs

 The Blip platform provide multiple API endpoints that allow you to communicate with the main platform.

-See the utility functions inside `src/lib/iframe-messages` to get and idea of how that looks like.
+See the utility functions inside `src/lib/iframe-messages` to get an idea of how that looks like.

 You can look how to do a specific thing on the [Blip Documentation](https://docs.blip.ai/#introduction).